HMS Hyperion (H97): Description

-The ship mounted four 45-calibre 4.7-inch Mk IX guns in single mounts.
-For anti-aircraft (AA) defence, Hyperion had two quadruple Mark I mounts for the 0.5 inch Vickers Mk III machine gun.
-She was fitted with two above-water quadruple torpedo tube mounts for 21 in torpedoes.
-One depth charge rail and two throwers were fitted; 20 depth charges were originally carried, but this increased to 35 shortly after the war began.
-The ship's anti-aircraft armament was increased when the rear set of torpedo tubes was replaced by a 12-pounder 12 cwt AA gun, although when exactly the modification was made is not known.
+She was armed with four 45-calibre 4.7-inch Mk IX guns in single mounts.
+For anti-aircraft defence, Hyperion had two quadruple Mark I mounts for 0.5 inch Vickers Mk III machine gun.
+She was also fitted with two above-water quadruple torpedo tube mounts for 21 in torpedoes.One depth charge rail and two throwers were installed; the original load of 20 depth charges was increased to 35 shortly after the war began.The ship’s anti-aircraft armament was later augmented by replacing the rear set of torpedo tubes with a 12-pounder 12 cwt AA gun, although the exact timing of this modification is unclear.

 Career

 Ordered on 13 December 1934, Hyperion was laid down by Swan Hunter & Wigham Richardson at Wallsend-on-Tyne, England, on 27 March 1935.
 She was launched on 8 April 1936 and completed on 3 December 1936.
 Excluding government-furnished equipment like the armament, the ship cost £251,466.
 She was assigned to the 2nd Destroyer Flotilla of the Mediterranean Fleet upon commissioning.
 Hyperion patrolled Spanish waters during the Spanish Civil War enforcing the policies of the Non-Intervention Committee.
 The ship received an overhaul at Malta between 30 September and 30 October 1937 and resumed patrolling Spanish waters for the rest of the war.
 Hyperion was sent to Portsmouth for another refit in August 1939 that lasted from 16 to 27 August.

 When World War II began on 3 September, the ship was en route to Freetown, Sierra Leone, to search for German commerce raiders.
 Hyperion was transferred to the North America and West Indies Station in late October where he blockaded various German merchant ships in American and Mexican harbours.
 She intercepted the German ocean liner Columbus off Cape Hatteras on 19 December, but Columbus scuttled herself before she could be captured.
 Hyperion was transferred to the British Isles in mid-January 1940 and began a refit at Portsmouth that lasted from 25 January to 6 March.
 The ship rejoined the 2nd Destroyer Flotilla of the Home Fleet at Scapa Flow.